Multi Hand Blackjack

 Casinos where Multi Hand Blackjack Variants Are Offered

-Players should bear in mind that some casinos have chosen to leave multi-hand blackjack variants outside their portfolios.
-This fully applies to land-based casinos where players might not be given the chance to simultaneously bet on several hands if there is another player who wants to join the table and who is willing to stake larger amounts.
-The same goes for the cases when players prefer to keep their bets rather low as the dealer is most likely to ask them to stick to a single hand at a time.
+Players should remember that some casinos leave multi-hand blackjack variants out of their lineups.
+This is especially true of land-based casinos, where you may not be allowed to wager on several hands at once if another patron wishes to join the table and is prepared to bet larger sums.
+The same restriction often applies when your stakes are low, as the dealer may ask you to stick to a single hand.

 Common Ruleset in Multi Hand Blackjack Games